Catriona MacColl: Career

-In her second role in the trilogy, The Beyond, she plays the role of Liza Merril, a young woman who inherits an infamous hotel in Louisiana only to discover what lies beneath it is one of the seven doors to Hell.
-MacColl has stated that The Beyond is her most favourable of the trilogy, for the fact that she enjoyed working with the cast and crew, especially David Warbeck, and that it was filmed in New Orleans.
-The final of the trilogy was The House by the Cemetery, for which she played Lucy Boyle, the mother and wife of a family who move into an old house, unaware that someone or something lives in the basement.
-MacColl did not originally plan to work in films with such a violent nature, as she had thought that they would not attract an audience, but following the growing fanbase of the trilogy over the years and that the films have received worldwide recognition, she is proud of the success of the trilogy.
+In her second role in the trilogy, The Beyond, she plays the role of Liza Merril, a young woman who inherits an infamous hotel in Louisiana only to discover that beneath it lies one of the seven doors to Hell.
+MacColl has stated that The Beyond is her favorite film of the trilogy, because she enjoyed working with the cast and crew, especially David Warbeck, and because it was filmed in New Orleans.
+The final film of the trilogy was The House by the Cemetery, in which she played Lucy Boyle, the mother and wife of a family who move into an old house, unaware that someone or something lives in the basement.
+MacColl did not originally plan to work in films with such a violent nature, as she had thought that they would not attract an audience, but is proud of the worldwide recognition the trilogy has received, as well as its growing fanbase over the years.

 MacColl was asked by Fulci to appear in The New York Ripper, but she declined.

 She has also appeared in such films as Hawk the Slayer (1980), Afraid of the Dark (1991), A Good Year (2006), and most recently, the 2011 anthology film The Theatre Bizarre.
 She also starred in the Swiss short comedy film Employé du mois.

 MacColl has had a successful career in television.
 In 1978 she made her television debut in the French series Il était un musicien.
 Her credits include the mystery series Sherlock Holmes and Doctor Watson, the short-lived BBC series Squadron, the mini-series The Last Days of Pompeii, Dempsey and Makepeace, The Hardy Boys, and the French soap opera Plus belle la vie.

 Personal life

-MacColl was married to actor Jon Finch from 1982 to 1987 and now lives in France.
+MacColl was married to actor Jon Finch from 1982 to 1987 and lives in France.